gwkokab/gwkokab/examples/inference_analysis.md

     "outdir": "inf-plots",
 }
 ```

 # Inference Plots

-- Everything is recovered well in the following plots, but local acceptance rate seems little low, it should be between $(0.2-0.8)$, so one can increase local steps from $100$ to $150$ to get the better acceptance rate which may give you little improved results but require more computational cost.
+- Everything is recovered well in the following plots, but the local acceptance rate seems a little low, it should be between $(0.2-0.8)$, so one can increase local steps from $100$ to $150$ to get a better acceptance rate which may give you little improved results but require more computational cost.

 <div style="display: flex; justify-content: space-around;">
     <div style="margin: 10px;">